Lyrics & Translation

 Quiero que tú seas mi chula

-➔ Subjunctive mood after a verb of desire/volition.
+➔ Subjunctive mood with verbs of desire/volition

 -